Medication overuse headache usually develops in people who have migraines or a tension-type headache.

 An overly sensitive nervous system is thought to cause medication overuse headache.
 That is, the nerve cells in the brain that trigger pain are too easily stimulated.

-Substance dependence Substance Use Disorders Substance use disorders generally involve behavior patterns in which people continue to use a substance despite having problems caused by its use.
-The substances involved tend to be members... read more is more common among people with medication overuse headaches.
+Substance dependence Substance Use Disorders Substance use disorders generally involve behavior patterns in which people continue to use a substance (for example, a recreational drug) despite having problems caused by its use.
+The substances... read more is more common among people with medication overuse headaches.
 They may also have a genetic predisposition to develop medication overuse headache.

 Doctors base the diagnosis of medication overuse headache on how often people who are regularly taking headache drugs have headaches and on how often people take the headache drugs.

 Medication overuse headache is diagnosed when all of the following are present:

 Headache occurs 15 days or more a month in people taking acetaminophen, aspirin, or another nonsteroidal anti-inflammatory drug (NSAID) or 10 days or more a month in people taking ergotamine, triptans, opioids, or combination headache drugs as treatment for a headache disorder.

 People are regularly taking too much of one or more drugs to relieve the headaches and have been doing so for more than 3 months.

 No other headache disorder better accounts for the symptoms.